Introduction

 - Getting Started - Set up your development environment

-- Server SDK - Learn to create resources
+- Typescript Server SDK - Learn to create UI resources in Typescript

-- Client SDK - Learn to render resources
+- Ruby Server SDK - Learn to create UI resources in Ruby

 - Protocol Details - Understand the underlying protocol